hinxx/ng3e/RECIPES.md

-# Recipe definitions
+# Recipe file definitions

+Updated: Sep 27 2017, Hinko Kocevar <hinko.kocevar@esss.se>

+## Introduction

-Recipe is a collection of kay=value lines that define package name, version, GIT repository and some other properties.
+Recipe is a collection of key=value lines that define package name, version, GIT repository and some other properties.

-Keys need to start with _NG3E_PKG__.
+Keys start with _NG3E_PKG__.

-Values need to be enclosed with double-quotes (").
+Values can be enclosed with double-quotes ("); double-quotes are mandatory if value contains spaces.

 Here is an example of recipe for package named _foo_, with GIT repository tag _R1-0_: